 They allow you to detail things like your religious or spiritual beliefs, whether you wish to be buried or cremated, your preference as to how you would like to be dressed, if you would like flowers and your choice of coffin; amongst other things.

-My Final Wishes is a great tool which helps you make your Funeral Wishes.
+The Digital Estate Plan Portal has a great tool which helps you make your Funeral Wishes.
 It will ask you a series of questions while giving you information and advice as you go along.
 At the end of quiz it will produce a Memorandum of Wishes, which can be added to your Will and kept with your other important documents, so that your loved ones can access them if something were to happen to you.